Welcome to mortgage preapproval!

 All things considered, obtaining a mortgage preapproval helps make the homebuying process smoother and less stressful, while also providing you with a better understanding of your financial situation and options.
 Choosing to get preapproval or forgo the process is a personal decision, but it is a common step in the process and highly recommended for the reasons outlined above.

-The Preapproval Process
+What is Mortgage Preapproval – The Preapproval Process

 Looking to get a preapproval letter in hand before moving forward on your house hunt?
 That’s an excellent decision.
 Here’s how to get preapproved: